-Net sales decreased primarily due to \$46 from lower equipment sales, \$45 from the divestiture of certain operations within the Company's European aerosol and promotional packaging businesses in 2015, \$20 from lower selling prices in the Company's aerosol and promotional packaging businesses, including the pass-through of lower tinplate prices, and the impact of foreign currency translation.
-Net sales would have been \$20 higher using exchange rates in effect during 2015.
+Net sales decreased primarily due to \$46 from lower equipment sales, \$45 from the divestiture of certain operations within the Company's European aerosol and promotional packaging businesses in 2015, \$53 from lower selling prices in the Company's food can, aerosol and promotional packaging businesses, including the pass-through of lower timplate prices, and the impact of foreign currency translation.
+Net sales would have been \$34 higher using exchange rates in effect during 2015.

-Segment income decreased primarily due to \$7 from lower sales in the Company's North America aerosol can business and the impact of foreign currency translation.
-Segment income would have been \$6 higher using exchange rates in effect during 2015.
+Segment income decreased primarily due to lower sales unit volumes partially offset by improved cost performance in the Company's North America food can business, \$7 from lower sales in the Company's North America aerosol can business and the impact of foreign currency translation.
+Segment income would have been \$9 higher using exchange rates in effect during 2015.